kashbi/fsm-client/README.md

 # ReactJS Quick using FSM library

-Demos the usage of FSM-library in reactJS app to manage the state.
+Demos the usage of FSM-library(https://github.com/kashbi/fsm-ts-library) in reactJS app to manage the state.
+The idea is to demo a simple Quiz flow, while managing the state via FSM library.
+In ReactJS context, a custome hook (useQuizFSM) was implemented to handle all state and rendering aspect.

 Instructions: